 APA (7th ed.)

 LifeByLogic.
 (2026).
-Sleep regularity and brain health: Why when you sleep matters as much as how long.
+Sleep regularity and brain health: Why consistency matters.
 LifeByLogic. https://lifebylogic.com/learn/sleep-regularity-and-brain-health/

 MLA (9th ed.)

 LifeByLogic.
-“Sleep Regularity and Brain Health: Why When You Sleep Matters as Much as How Long.”
+“Sleep Regularity and Brain Health: Why Consistency Matters.”
 LifeByLogic, 2026, https://lifebylogic.com/learn/sleep-regularity-and-brain-health/.

 Chicago (Author-date)